On conditional distortion risk measures under uncertainty

-Throughout this paper, we assume that for any random variable $Z \in \sX(P)$, the regular conditional probability $\{ p(z,\cdot) : z\in \mathbb{R} \}$ with respect to $Z$ exists, that is, for each $z \in \mathbb{R}$, $p(z,\cdot)$ is a probability measure on $(\Omega, \sF)$; for each $A \in \sF$, $p(\cdot, A)$ is a Borel function on $(\mathbb{R}, \sB(\mathbb{R}))$, and for any integrable random variable $X$ on $(\Omega, \sF, P)$,
+Throughout this paper, we assume that for any random variable $Z \in \sX$, the regular conditional probability $\{ p(z,\cdot) : z\in \mathbb{R} \}$ with respect to $Z$ exists, that is, for each $z \in \mathbb{R}$, $p(z,\cdot)$ is a probability measure on $(\Omega, \sF)$; for each $A \in \sF$, $p(\cdot, A)$ is a Borel function on $(\mathbb{R}, \sB(\mathbb{R}))$, and for any integrable random variable $X$ on $(\Omega, \sF, P)$,

-For example, see pages 11-15 of Ikeda and Watanabe (1981) for above basic facts about regular conditional probability.

-Note that if $(\Omega, \sF)$ is a standard measurable space, then for any random variable $Z$ on $(\Omega, \sF, P)$, the regular conditional probability $\{ p(z,\cdot) : z\in \mathbb{R} \}$ with respect to $Z$ exists.
-Moreover, a Polish space (i.e. a complete separable metric space) with the topological $\sigma$-algebra is a standard measurable space, for example, see Ikeda and Watanabe (1981, pages 13-15).
+Notice that for a general measurable space $(\Omega, \sF)$, there might not exist a system $\{ p(z,\cdot) : z\in \mathbb{R} \}$ which ensures that (\ref{0415add1}) holds.
+Therefore, we need to technically assume the existence of such a regular conditional probability.
+Nevertheless, there are sufficient conditions that ensure the existence of such a regular conditional probability.
+For instance, if $(\Omega, \sF)$ is a standard measurable space, then for any random variable $Z$ on $(\Omega, \sF, P)$, the regular conditional probability $\{ p(z,\cdot) : z\in \mathbb{R} \}$ with respect to $Z$ exists.
+Moreover, a Polish space (i.e. a complete separable metric space) with the topological $\sigma$-algebra is a standard measurable space; for more details, we refer to Ikeda and Watanabe (1981, pages 11-15).